Updated: Jun 19

 As always, if the conversation takes on a life of its own, I encourage you to run with it instead of feeling bound by the questions that follow.
 However, if you need more structure, I would point out:

-As it's portrayed in Episode 6 of The Chosen Season 3, perhaps the most significant about the exchange between Jesus and the disciples of John the Baptist is that it's in public view and seen by a wide range of people.
+As it's portrayed in Episode 6 of The Chosen Season 3, perhaps the most significant thing about the exchange between Jesus and the disciples of John the Baptist is that it's in public view and seen by a wide range of people.

 Now ask your group: